Aly-Mahmoud/CPP-El-Tawel/Lecture_Data+Notes/README.md

 ##### 1-Abstraction using Classes

-We can implement Abstraction in C++ using classes.-A Class can decide which data member will be visible to the outside  world and which is not.
+We can implement Abstraction in C++ using classes. a Class can decide which data member will be visible to the outside world and which is not.

 ##### 2-Abstraction in Header files